foryVERX/Overwatch-Server-Selector/README.md

 - Updated servers to work on overwatch 2
 - Added donation button for support ;)

-Please reach out if you want to help or have a question, discord: VERX#2227
+Please reach out if you want to help or have a question, [discord](https://discord.gg/8CtV7bkJzB)

 For better experiance run as administrator but it is not manditory, you will have to approve each command in UAC